tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 ## State Data Organization

 The Network Management Datastore Architecture (NMDA) {{!RFC8342}} addresses modeling state data for ephemeral objects.
-This draft adopts the NMDA proposal for configuration and state data representation as per IETF guidelines for new IETF YANG models.
+This document adopts the NMDA proposal for configuration and state data representation as per IETF guidelines for new IETF YANG models.